logicuniverse/manifesto/README.md

 ### v1.0.0-alpha.14

-- **Physical Potency Deduction**: Extended Section XIII to deduce the role of coordinates in the future **"Logic Dynamics"** phase, projecting that spatial metrics will transcend syntax to manifest as the **governing metrics of causation**.
+- **Physical Potency Deduction**: Formalized the transition from Logic Geometry to **Logic Dynamics** within Section XIII, deducing that axial coordinates and spatial metrics must manifest as the **"Governing Metrics of Causation"** to ensure a computable reality.
+- **Ontological Consistency**: Synchronized the roadmap definitions with deductive conclusions, anchoring the ZYModel as a physical coordinate system for logical energy-levels rather than a semantic placeholder.

 ### v1.0.0-alpha.13 (2026-03-16)